Postcard. Paul B. Moses to Violette de Mazia

 Description

-Violette de Mazia (1899–1988) was an art educator, writer, and long-time collaborator of Dr. Albert C. Barnes at the Barnes Foundation in Merion, Pennsylvania.
+Violette de Mazia (1896–1988) was an art educator, writer, and long-time collaborator of Dr. Albert C. Barnes at the Barnes Foundation in Merion, Pennsylvania.
 Trained in philosophy and art history in Paris before immigrating to the United States, she helped shape the Barnes method of art appreciation.
-She co-authored and edited many Foundation’s publications, taught thousands of students over five decades, and later established the Violette de Mazia Foundation to continue her educational mission after her death.
+The Violette de Mazia Foundation was established after her death through a stipulation in her will to start a trust which would fund an organization devoted to instruction in the arts like the Barnes Foundation.

 Moses’s career was tragically cut short when he was murdered in a Chicago carjacking in 1966 at the age of 36.

-His legacy has since been honored through exhibitions such as the 2023-2024 exhibit at the Barnes Foundation entitled Education and Empowerment: Scholarship Recipients at the Barnes Foundation, 1927-1949.
+His legacy has since been honored through exhibitions such as the 2023-2024 exhibit at the Barnes Foundation entitled Education and Empowerment: Scholarship Recipients at the Barnes Foundation, 1927-1949; the exhibit entitled Paul Moses: Trailblazing Art Historian at the Hanna Holborn Gray Special Collections Research Center, University of Chicago, 2022; and the exhibit entitled Paul B. Moses: Haverford Graduate, Trailblazing Art Historian at the Rebecca and Rich White Gallery, Lutnick Library, Haverford College, 2023.

 Education and Empowerment: Scholarship Recipients at the Barnes Foundation, 1927-1949